Belmont, California

 What selling in Belmont involves

-Strategic Listing Model applied to Belmont: data-driven comp analysis of the specific Belmont sub-area (flatlands vs Belmont Heights vs Belmont Hills vs Sterling Downs canyon hillside is a $500K to $1.5M price-spread per comparable square footage, with the hillside view tracts at the top), pre-listing prep with positive-ROI improvements only, professional staging targeted to the Peninsula educated-buyer demographic chasing Carlmont High, multi-platform marketing with active bid management, and honest disclosure of every defect.
+Strategic Listing Model applied to Belmont: data-driven comp analysis of the specific Belmont sub-area (flatlands vs Belmont Heights vs Belmont Hills vs Sterling Downs canyon hillside is a $500K to $1.5M price-spread per comparable square footage, with the hillside view tracts at the top), pre-listing prep with positive-ROI improvements only, professional staging that highlights proximity to Carlmont High and the BRSSD schools, multi-platform marketing with active bid management, and honest disclosure of every defect.

 The Meticulous Protector, applied to Belmont